 The exploitation rate of stocks occurring off Western Australia has been estimated at <5% of the estimated spawning biomass.
 Climatic influences are thought to be causing a southward contraction in the species range (Gaughan and Santoro 2020).
-State and Commonwealth management is in place, https://fish.gov.au/report/215-Tailor-2018 [Accessed 17 February 2021]
+State and Commonwealth management is in place, which includes limited entry and gear restrictions in the commercial fishery, and bag and possession limits in the recreational fishery.